 The key-function patterns shown above are very common, so Python provides convenience functions to make accessor functions easier and faster.
-The operator module has operator.itemgetter(), operator.attrgetter(), and starting in Python 2.5 a operator.methodcaller() function.
+The operator module has itemgetter(), attrgetter(), and an methodcaller() function.

 Using those functions, the above examples become simpler and faster: